synonymdev/bitkit-docker/README.md

-# Bitkit Docker - Bitcoin & Lightning Development Environment
+# Bitkit Docker - Bitcoin & Lightning Dev Environment

-A complete Docker-based development environment for Bitcoin and Lightning Network development, featuring a LNURL server for Lightning payments.
+A complete Docker-based development environment for Bitcoin and Lightning Network development, featuring a LNURL server for Lightning payments and testing guides using the Bitkit app.

 ## Services